nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `delete <index>`

 - Deletes the log at the specified `<index>`.
-- The index refers to the index number shown in the list of logs.
+- The index refers to the index number shown in the current list of logs.
 - The index **must be a positive integer** 1, 2, 3, …

 Examples: